 Photography: Calvin Chan

-Compared to the 1.5-litre turbo in the Civic Si, the 2.0-litre revs quicker and it doesn’t feel like the telephone line between engine and gas pedal is broken.
-In fact, driving the Type R fast and near its limit almost feels too easy, and the absence of any turbo lag means power flows freely and smoothly.
+Driving the Type R fast and near its limit almost feels too easy, and the absence of any turbo lag means power flows freely and smoothly.
 But the engine can’t receive all the credit.
 The short-throw six-speed manual transmission is a darling with a heavier clutch and lower pedal uptake than the Civic Si.
 The shift from third to fourth gear gives you that satisfying machine clunk, and it is the most confirmative feeling shift gate this side of a 911.
 Actually, I take that back.
 I think this one is better.
-Even the aluminum sport pedals emit a satisfying thunk when released.
-The sheer volume of auditory and tactile cues make you feel wholesomely engaged behind the wheel and at one with the Type R, sowing a marriage between man and machine.
+The feedback from the shifter is positive and engaging.
+There is absolutely no ambiguity in the gated slots, it’s not messy or notchy like a WRX, and is pinpoint precise in its short lever action.

 Length/Width/Height (mm): 4,557 / 1,878 / 1,434

 Horsepower: 306 hp @ 6,500 rpm

 Torque: 295 lb-ft @ 2,500 - 4,500 rpm